LilOppa/quest-submission/dapp-course.md

 ## Chapter 4 Day 1

 1. We checked if the user is logged in and if not, we called the log in function.
-For calling this function we imported ```fcl```
+For calling this function we imported ```fcl```.
 Also we added an ```onClick``` handler to our ```<button>``` for to call our function when we click.
 ![image](https://user-images.githubusercontent.com/72570095/196143742-7c1fe0d0-3eb1-40ab-9060-a0fadd597429.png)